Yes, there really is an asbestos mining town called Asbestos, Quebec and it is home to the Jeffrey Mine.

-The Jeffrey Mine has been subject to temporary closure since October 2011.
-The continued operation of the Jeffrey Mine requires Quebec Government loan guarantees and Canadian Government funding which is objected to by many.
+The Jeffrey Mine has been subject to "temporary" closure since October 2011.
+The continued operation of the Jeffrey Mine would require Quebec Government loan guarantees and Canadian Government funding which is not happening.
 The Jeffrey Mine is located in the aptly named Town of Asbestos Quebec.
 According to the 2011 Canadian Government census Asbestos has a population of 7,096.
 It is understood that there are 376 employees normally employed at the Jeffrey Mine site.

 On June 29, 2012 it was announced that the Quebec Government would give loans of $58,000,000 and private investors headed by Balcorp Ltd. would invest another $25,000,000 to the cost of refurbishing the mine.
-The reopening of the mine will create 425 jobs.
-This Quebec Government move will likely assist in the re-election of a Liberal member of the National Assembly in the upcoming election.
-It is anticipated that the mine’s production would mostly be exported to India where there is growing demand for asbestos but reduced supply due to restrictions on asbestos exports in most producing countries.
+The reopening of the mine would create 425 jobs.
+This Quebec Government move by Premier Jean Charest assisted in the re-election of a Liberal member of the National Assembly in the September 4, 2012 election.
+It was anticipated that the mine's production would mostly be exported to India where there is growing demand for asbestos but reduced supply due to restrictions on asbestos exports in most producing countries.
+With the election of the Parti Quebecois to a minority government in 2012 plans for Quebec Government loans were cancelled.
+With the Liberals back in power in 2014 there are still no plans to help reactivate the asbestos mine.